Skip to content

 Keep the letter short and to the point.
 Don’t make your reader feel like they’re reading an essay, a list of grievances or even a formal letter of resignation.

 You should also avoid being defensive about your decision to leave.
 You have every right to feel as though you’re leaving with good reason, but it’s important that you recognize there is always another side to every story—even when it comes to religion.
-Remember that many people in your church will be hurt by this news and may not understand why you are leaving at this time.
+Keep in mind that this news will hurt many people in your church, and they might not understand why you are leaving at this time.
 It’s easy for them to get defensive and defensive responses can lead down dark paths that do not benefit either party involved (you or the church).

 Don’t include any personal information that you don’t want shared in any way shape or form.
 This includes information about where else you might be going (if applicable).